ibrahimjml/Laravel-tailwind-blog/README.md

 - **Delete Comments/Replies:** Users can delete their own comments and replies.

 #### Post Sorting and Searching and pagination
-- **Sort Posts:** User can sort posts by latest, oldest, most liked, and trending hashtags.
+- **Sort Posts:** User can sort posts by latest, oldest, most liked, featured, and trending hashtags.
-- **Search Functionality:** implemented scout driver,users can search for a certain post including pagination.
+- **Search Functionality:** implemented scout driver tntsearch indexed posts with fast search ability.
 - **Pagination:** User can paginate between post pages.

 #### 🚀 All Pages Styled With TailwindCss ,more experience ,more responsive.
-🔥🔥 Upcoming very soon Realtime notification ,follow/unfollow,account public/private.
+🔥🔥 Upcoming very soon Realtime notification ,follow/unfollow , sort by following , likes on comments.

 ## INSTALLATION
 1.📦 Install dependencies